What is NEW INC?

 Yes, we strongly encourage you to re-apply.
-Each year’s application differs greatly and decisions regarding acceptance are based in part on the overall make-up of that year’s cohort.
-We are looking not only for great project ideas, but also ideas and skillsets that will complement one another.
+We are looking not only for great project ideas each year, but also people, ideas and skillsets that complement one another.
 A previous year’s decline will not hinder your current application.
 You are only judged on the content of your current application.

 Who reviews applications?

-Applications are reviewed by Julia Kaganskiy, NEW INC Director, Karen Wong, New Museum Deputy Director, and Rasu Jilani, NEW INC Director of Recruiting and Community Engagement, along with an external jury panel that changes every year.
+Applications are reviewed by Stephanie Pereira, NEW INC Director, Karen Wong, New Museum Deputy Director, and Rasu Jilani, NEW INC Director of Recruiting and Community Engagement, along with an external review panel that changes every year.

 How much does a membership cost?

 Where does the money from membership fees go?

 Membership fees cover NEW INC’s operational expenses and are part of a self-sustaining business model for the incubator.
-To date, they cover about sixty percent of our operating costs, with the rest being comprised of philanthropic, government, and corporate funding.
+To date, they cover about fifty percent of our operating costs, with the rest being comprised of philanthropic, government, and corporate funding.